 We at Whole Family solutions believe that the best way to stay active, manage stress, and create healthy eating habits is to make this something that involves the whole family.
 Our 21 day Family Wellness Challenge motivates you to think of healthy habits in a new way that includes all members of the household.

 Creating a Fitness Plan for the Whole Family: Getting Started

-The first step is to decide what being fit means to you and your family.
-If you agree with experts, being fit usually means you have a certain level of aerobic endurance, muscle strength, and flexibility.
-It also means you have optimal body composition.
+The first step for developing a family fitness plan is to decide what being fit means to you and your family.
+If you pick the brains of experts, being fit usually means you have a certain level of aerobic endurance, muscle strength, and flexibility.
+It also means you have a healthy Body Mass Index (BMI).

 You probably don’t need to worry about the specific terms, though.
 The real questions for you or any member of your family are these: